gauripowale/dcos-website/src/releases/1.9.4/notes.md

 # <a name="known-issues"></a>Known Issues and Limitations

-- DCOS_OSS-691 - DNS becomes briefly unavailable during DC/OS version upgrades.
+- DCOS_OSS-691 - DNS becomes briefly during DC/OS version upgrades.
 - DCOS-14005 - Marathon-LB does not support pods.
 - DCOS-14021 - [Task logging to journald](/1.9/monitoring/logging/) disabled by default, so task logs will continue to be written to their sandboxes, and logrotated out.
-The `- DCOS task log` command will work as it did before.
+The `dcos task log` command will work as it did before.
 - Marathon-7133 - Marathon application history is lost after Marathon restart.
 - CORE-1191 -  The Mesos master's event queue can get backlogged with the default settings, causing performance problems.
 These can be mitigated by setting the following configuration parameter in your `config.yaml` file at install time.
-See the [Configuration Reference](/1.9/installing/custom/configuration/configuration-parameters/) for more information.
+See the [Configuration Reference](/1.9/installing/custom/configuration/configuration-parameters/) for more information. **Note:** Lowering this parameter also reduces the number of tasks per framework that the `dcos task` subcommands can access for debugging.
+If you run a framework with many short tasks, such as Spark, you may not want to reduce this value.

   ```yaml
   mesos_max_completed_tasks_per_framework: 20